State Great Khural: Elections

-Elections are held every four years to elect all 76 members of the State Great Khural.
-The election uses plurality-at-large voting in all 26 multi-member constituencies.
+Elections are held every four years to elect all members of the State Great Khural.
+Before 2023, the election used plurality-at-large voting in all 26 multi-member constituencies to elect 76 members.

+On May 31, 2023, the parliament approved a constitutional amendment that increased the number of seats from 76 to 126.
+The method of election was also changed to parallel voting with 78 seats elected by multiple non-transferable vote in 13 multi-member constituencies and 48 by closed list proportional representation at the national level with an electoral threshold of 4% for individual parties, 5% for a two-party coalition and 7% for coalitions of three or more parties.
+To qualify for proportional seats, parties and coalitions must also have candidates running in at least half of the seats in each constituency.
+Party lists must adhere to the zipper system, while the overall gender ratio of candidates for a party must not be greater than 70:30 or less than 30:70.
+A voter turnout of 50% is required for the result in a constituency to be considered valid, or another round of voting must be held for that constituency.

 To vote, a Mongolian citizen must be 18 years or older, and live in Mongolia.
 Any person over 25 is eligible to be elected.
-New elections are held if the Hural is dissolved, if two-thirds of members vote for dissolution, if the President dissolves the Khural, or if the President or half the Cabinet resigns.
+New elections are held if the Khural is dissolved, if two-thirds of members vote for dissolution, if the President dissolves the Khural, or if the President or half the Cabinet resigns.

 Sessions

 The main organizational form of the State Great Khural is the session.
 According to the Article 27 of the Constitution, regular sessions of the State Great Khural convene in every six months for not less than 50 working days.
 Session consists of plenary sessions, exclusive or joint Standing Committee sittings and caucus meetings.
 The four types of sessions are: